GLB7/IT302-GLB7-Project/README.md

 This is a semester long website project that uses the mern stack that is MongoDB, Express.JS, React, and Node.JS.
+The website is uses a robohash api to display objects stored in a mongodb database.
+All objects can have crud operation done on them by users that are also saved in a mongoDB collection.